MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ## What is Face Check?

 Face Check is a privacy-respecting facial matching.
 It allows enterprises to perform high-assurance verifications securely, simply, and at scale.
-Face Check adds a critical layer of trust by performing facial matching between a user’s real-time selfie and the photo from their identity document (such as a passport or driver’s license), powered by Azure AI services.
+Face Check adds a critical layer of trust by performing facial matching between a user’s real-time selfie and a photo.The facial matching is powered by Azure AI services.
 By sharing only the match results and not any sensitive identity data, Face Check protects user privacy while allowing organizations to be sure the person claiming an identity is really them.

 :::image type="content" source="media/using-facecheck/verify-confirm-review.png" alt-text="Screenshot of using Face Check.":::